kletinich/SecureFileUploadProject/README.md

     The project contains to seperate sides for the client, written in c++, and the server, written in python.

 - Hybrid encryption:
-    Symetric encryption - for the initial client registration on the server side and the exchange of the private and public keys of each side.
+    Symetric encryption - for the initial client registration on the server side and the exchange of the private and public keys of each side.\n
     Asymetric encryption - for the rest of the communication between the client and the server.

 - File integrity check:
-    File integrity is verified using checksums, ensuring that files remain unaltered during transmission.
-    This feature helps detect any corruption or tampering of data.
+    File integrity is verified using checksums, ensuring that files remain unaltered during transmission.\n This feature helps detect any corruption or tampering of data.